apache/hadoop/hadoop-cloud-storage-project/hadoop-qiniu/src/site/resources/markdown/test.md

 The project also supports offline testing based mock, which simulates the Kodo service based on the `HashMap` data structure in memory, and does not require any authentication information.

-But in order to prevent `maven` from skipping the test, you still need to create an `auth-keys.xml` file, but no authentication information is required.
+But in order to prevent `maven` from skipping the test, you still need to create an `hadoop-cloud-storage-project/hadoop-qiniu/src/test/resources/auth-keys.xml` file, but no authentication information is required.
 You can create a file with the following content:

 ```xml